Impeachment hearing: Trump Russia adviser slams Republicans' 'fictional narrative' of election interference | DW | 21.11.2019

 She also said that the ongoing inquiry and its fallout was "exactly what Russia would want."

-Republicans have attempted to show that it was Ukraine rather than Russia that interfered in the influence amid accusations that Russian interference aided Trump's victory over Democrat presidential candidate Hillary Clinton.
+Republicans have attempted to show that it was Ukraine rather than Russia that interfered in the elections amid accusations that Russian interference aided Trump's victory over Democrat presidential candidate Hillary Clinton.

 Diplomat: Ukraine president would do 'anything Trump wanted'